-Average Cost for Mini-Split Installation
+Estimated Cost for Mini-Split Installation

-One of the most often installed sizes is a 12,000 BTU mini-split.
+One of the most often used sizes is a 12,000 BTU mini-split.
 This will heat and cool about 450–550 square feet, or about the size of a studio apartment.

-- Installing a concrete pad for the outdoor condenser, $75–$300.
+- Installing a concrete slab for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This may be necessary if you have an older residence.
+This might be necessary if you have an older home.

-- Rooms you aren’t in very regularly.
+- Rooms you don’t use very frequently.

-- Locations with hot and cold spots.
+- Spaces with hot and cold spots.

-- Costly electric heat from baseboards, wall heaters or radiators.
+- Pricey electric heat from baseboards, wall heaters or radiators.

-- Expensive central heat, either due to high fuel expenses or reduced efficiency.
+- Costly central heat, either as a result of high fuel expenses or decreased efficiency.

-- Older houses that don’t have ductwork because of radiator or baseboard heat.
+- Older homes that don’t have ductwork due to radiator or baseboard heat.

 In contrast with traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also enjoy more accurage control over temps from room to room, as a result of zoned mini-split technology.
+You’ll also have precise control over temps from room to room, thanks to zoned mini-split technology.

-Our Professionals Can Take on All Your Mini-Split Installation Needs
+Our Professionals Can Handle All Your Mini-Split Installation Needs